NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

     table, the facility still operates, and performs whatever part of its purpose remains meaningful.

-    (For example, a function in a library to compute square roots has a purpose that is entirely well-defined independent of the application.
+    (For example, a function in a bookService to compute square roots has a purpose that is entirely well-defined independent of the application.
 Therefore, Subsection 2d requires that any application-supplied function or table used by this function must